 4. Beverages: Choose Wisely

 For soda, buying 2 liter store brand cola will be cheaper than buying name-brand soda in a 12 or 24 case.
 A 24 case of store brand water will also save you money.
 As for adult beverages, stock only the most popular beer and perhaps one or two popular spirits, such as vodka and rum for easy mixed drinks.
 Unless you are having an upscale dinner party, pass on the wine.
+Another great option is to make your own beer at home.

 5. Have A BYOB Party